student-hub/flutter-workshop/README.md

 ```

 Congratulations, you now have a fully functional, interactive pie chart app with persistent data!
 You can find the code [here](https://github.com/acs-upb-mobile/flutter-workshop/tree/persistence).

+### Add improvements

+You can keep playing around with the app to learn more about Flutter development.
+Here are some suggestions on what you could do:

+- When you press enter on one field on the edit page, change focus to the following field (*hint*: `FocusNode`).
+- Add a "Total" field on the edit page (check out the grading view screenshot in the [Create the layout]((#create-the-layout) section; the only new widget you would need to copy that layout is `Divider`).
+- Make it so you can change keys in the data map as well, not just the values.
+- Add a way for users to add new entries in the data map.
+There are at least two ways to do that:
+  + Add a plus button (maybe a `FloatingActionButton`) that makes a new row of text fields appear.
+  + Make a new, empty row of text fields appear if both fields in the last row have data in them.
+- Add [form validation](https://flutter.dev/docs/cookbook/forms/validation) to make sure the data in the text fields has the format you want (e.g. non-zero numbers for the values, maybe check that the names are capitalized etc.)

+Be creative, and remember to update the tests accordingly!

 ## Get started with Firebase